-CSS 226-Cyber Crime Investigations

-2 lect., 2 lab, 3 cr.
+CSS 226 Cyber Crime Investigations 2 lect., 2 lab, 3 cr.

-This course is designed to provide the student with foundational knowledge of common techniques used by most cyber crime investigators.
+This course is designed to provide the student with foundational knowledge of common techniques used by most cybercrime investigators.
 Procedural approaches and documentation will be covered.
-These procedures identify the accepted approaches to protect a digital scene/incident, crime process the collected data/information, ensure and document the integrity of the entire process.
-The cyber crime investigative procedures will be scrutinized to identify potential problems.
+These procedures identify the accepted approaches to protect a digital crime scene/incident, process the collected data/information, ensure and document the integrity of the entire process.
+The cybercrime investigative procedures will be scrutinized to identify potential problems.
 The student will be instructed in how the procedures and outcomes of those procedures create supporting documentation for a legal case.